 The Prosthetics and Orthotics Student Organization (POSO) serves to provide graduate students an opportunity to enhance the field of prosthetics and orthotics through advocacy, service, research, development, legislation, leadership, and unity.
 We aim to share thoughts and research, develop teams, organize events and establish policy.
 Our goal is to maintain a network of former, current and future MSPO students as well as interdisciplinary students interested in the progress of the field.
 We invite all those willing to contribute to join us in making the University of Pittsburgh the premier center for Orthotics and Prosthetics.
 If you have questions or are interested in joining, please contact firstname.lastname@example.org.

-The purpose of the Rehabilitation Counseling Student Organization is to be a support group for University of Pittsburgh students interested in the field of rehabilitation counseling, and to promote the profession of rehabilitation counseling in academic, clinical and community service, as well as research settings.
-Furthermore, the purpose is to promote cohesion between incoming students, current students and alumni of SHRS's Rehabilitation Counseling program creating an optimal venue to exchange knowledge and wisdom related to RST while fostering academic and social interaction among its members.
+The Pittsburgh Counseling Student Organization is an organized support group for University of Pittsburgh clinical rehabilitation and mental health counseling students.
+The Pitt Counseling Student Organization is to be a support group for University of Pittsburgh students interested in the field of rehabilitation and mental health counseling, and to promote the profession of rehabilitation and mental health counseling in academic, clinical and community service, and research settings.
+Furthermore, the purpose is to promote cohesion between incoming students, current students and alumni of SHRS's Clinical Rehabilitation and Mental Health Counseling program creating an optimal venue to exchange knowledge and wisdom related to RST while fostering academic and social interaction among its members.

 University of Pittsburgh Student Occupational Therapy Association